EnMAP-Box/enmap-box-documentation/source/general/styleguide.rst

 * Font: Verdana
 * Size: 14 pt
+* Text color: RGB – 61-61-61
 * Line color: RGB – 192-0-0
 * Line width: 1 pt
 * Description to the left of the screenshot at the level of the function to be explained
-* Description text in box right-justified
+* Description text in box right-aligned

 .. figure:: /img/screenshots_with_description.png
    :width: 100%

-*Fig. 2: Example of adding a screenshot with explanation.*
+*Example of adding a screenshot with explanation.*

 Positioning of info boxes and images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~